 About the Georgia Surgical Society

 The Georgia Surgical Society officially began in September 1961.
-The Society is now an organization of approximately 400 surgeons who are dedicated to the advancement of surgical practice and optimal patient care.
+The Society is an organization of surgeons who are dedicated to the advancement of surgical practice and optimal patient care.
 The officers of the Society are the President, President-Elect, Secretary-Treasurer, three Councilors who are the three most recent past Presidents of the Society, a member under the age of 40 who is elected to serve a two-year term, and two Councilors Emeritus, each of whom is a past Secretary-Treasurer.
 As stated in the Constitution, “The object of this Society shall be the advancement of the art and science of surgery, for the encouragement of its members to pursue original investigative work, to encourage the improvement of surgical teaching and education in the State, and to provide an atmosphere for informal exchange of ideas concerning surgery among its members and provide a vehicle for continuing medical education and foster high standards of ethical practice.”

 The following is an edited version of the Presidential Address presented at the annual meeting of the Georgia Surgical Society at The Cloister at Sea Island, Georgia on September17, 1964 byJulian K. Quattlebaum, M.D., FACS Savannah, Georgia.